-My favorite bookcases are visually organized into squares.
-They provide the perfect opportunity to present a curated collection of unique objects and treasured volumes.
+Bookcases with visually organized squares present a curated collection of unique objects and treasured volumes.

 The kitchen and bar is a contrast of woods – light, rift-cut oak and rich wenge, tied together with zebra wood accents on the bookcases at the end of the island.
 The tiles on the backsplash are stainless steel and the pendant lights are hand-blown Italian glass.

-The anigre panels on the walls and ceiling – a complement to the custom anigre doors throughout the house – alternate with a fabric that serves to absorb sound reflections and keep the room acoustically correct in every seat.
+A custom-designed light fixture, composed of hand-colored art glass panels, runs the width of the theater room.
+Anigre panels on the walls and ceiling alternate with fabric that serves to absorb sound reflections and keep the room acoustically correct in every seat.